ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### SUCCESSFUL PASSING INTERFERENCE

-If the Agility test is passed, the player's attempt to interfere with the pass has been successful and the pass has been 'Defleccted'.
+If the Agility test is passed, the player's attempt to interfere with the pass has been successful and the pass has been 'Deflected'.
 The pass is interrupted and the action immediately ends.

 The player that made the Deflection must now attempt to convert that Deflection into an 'Interception' by catching the ball as described opposite.
 If they do, they have made an Interception.
 If the player fails to catch the ball, it will scatter from the square they occupy.